Favourited 349 times

 Can host families

 I have fast internet.
-I also work from home so will require use of the living room for my home office during the times that I'm at home in the daytime.
-You have your own bedroom and we can work out at least 2h a day during which you can use the living room for yourself.

-5 hours a day, 5 days a week

-Can host families

-I have fast internet.
 I also work from home so will require use of the living room for my home office during the daytime.
 You have your own bedroom and we can work out times during which you can use the common areas for yourself.

 5 hours a day, 5 days a week